The Drum Barn

 One well-behaved dog is welcome at a charge of £20 per holiday.
 Booking Conditions apply.
 Dogs are not permitted on furniture, in bedrooms or to be left unattended in the cottage.
 Dog sitting service may be available, please enquire.

-Large fridge, freezer, electric oven and ceramic hob, dishwasher, microwave, toaster and kettle.
+Large fridge, freezer, electric oven and ceramic hob, dishwasher, microwave, toaster, kettle and Nespresso machine .
 Washing machine, iron, ironing board, vacuum & BBQ with starter pack of charcoal and BBQ lighters.
 Hairdryer, books, music and films.
 Dining table seats 8.
+Large Scandinavian wood burning stove.

 Large HD TV in the lounge with Freeview and an Xbox 360 which can be used to watch DVD’s, Second TV in the open plan kitchen/dining room.
-Bluetooth speaker, Nespresso machine and Wi-fi.
+Bluetooth speaker and Wi-fi.

 Please Be Aware